MJVL/NSSA-220/README.md

 | 1 | 1 | 1 | 7             |

 ## Filters
 Filters are a way to take data stored in a human readable text file or output from a program/other command, and manipulate it.
-There’s alarge number of filters in Linux that are usuallyused in tandem.
+There’s a large number of filters in Linux that are usually used in tandem.

 ### head – display the first few lines of a file
 `head [-number of lines] [file]`